 To date, there is no regulatory oversight in the CBD industry.
 Not the FDA, not the DEA, and not the Department of Agriculture.
 This means there are hundreds of companies selling CBD products in a totally unregulated market, which places much of the responsibility on the consumer in purchasing a legitimate product.

 Reputable companies offering quality products will be cGMP-certified, and will offer third-party lab test results for every batch of oil.
 And these test results should be readily available to potential customers.
-Make sure the company clearly states “CBD” and not just “hemp oil” or “hemp seed oil”; neither of which contain the medicinal properties of CBD.
+Make sure the company clearly states “CBD” and not just “hemp oil” or “hemp seed oil”; neither of which contain the healing properties of CBD.

 Also, does the company have scientific and/or medical expertise?
 Formulating products isn’t as simple as adding CBD to a tincture or supplement.
 Both cannabinoids and terpenes are medicine, and therefore require a significant amount of medicinal science to be understood and applied in product development.